Najica & Lila.

 is a panty shot

-parade, in which no opportunity is spared to show women's (usually white) undergarments—which also means that no woman wears any pants ever and miniskirts are considered appropriate mission attire.
+parade, in which no opportunity is spared to show women's (usually white) undergarments.
+This also means that no woman wears any pants ever and miniskirts are considered appropriate mission attire.

 Najica Hiiragi works as a perfume creator by day and as an undercover agent by night.
 Her ability to solve any case, how hard it may be, has garnered her a lot of respect within the underground agency she works for.
 The fact that she has a very distinguishing sense of smell also is of great help.

-Najica's latest assignment is to rescue a kidnapped girl, Lila, who turns out to be a Humaritt ZZZ (a highly advanced android
+Najica's latest assignment is to rescue a kidnapped girl, Lila, who turns out to be Humarit ZZZ (a humarit is a highly advanced android

 ).
 After the mission, Najica is assigned to be Lila's master and to bring her along on future missions, a task which she grudgingly accepts.
 Lila not only turns out to be a very formidable partner during her missions, but Najica gradually warms up to her personally as well.Najica